FAIRiCUBE/uc3-drosophola-genetics/projects/QueryCube/README.md

 - outdir: If the result should be stored as csv provide the path to the output directory.

-Additional functions in the modules can be used to run custom versions of the wormpicker.
+Additional functions in the modules can be used to run custom workflows of Query Cube.

 # Output